-- Individuals who hold a MD, PhD, or equivalent degree who are post-doctoral fellows or faculty within the first three years of appointment who intend to pursue an academic career in nuclear cardiology.
+- Individuals who hold an MD, PhD, or equivalent degree who are post-doctoral fellows or faculty within the first three years of appointment on the date of the application deadline who intend to pursue an academic career in nuclear cardiology.

 - All trainees are eligible; with exception of those with prior independent investigator awards (e.g., NIH, R01).
 Queries regarding eligibility are encouraged as individual circumstances will be considered.

 - The applicant may not have current funding from another grant to supplement their work.

 Applications must be submitted for review by March 31, 2019.
 The award will be announced by Spring 2019 and the grant will be awarded by Fall 2019.
 All applications will be reviewed by the Research Grants Committee on the quality and research potential of the applicant, the quality of the mentor and training environment, and the scientific merit, originality, relevance of the work to nuclear cardiology and relevant fields.